 I get asked about the NoFap movement often, as you might imagine.
-NoFap (that name is now trademarked, in an interesting twist) is an online group of men who promote abstinence from masturbation to porn.
-Reportedly, the group initially started as a joke, and a "challenge" to not masturbate.
-They are a vocal, committed, and zealous group, whose strident cries and hyperbolic language get quite a bit of media attention.
-I’m not in opposition to them, but I do think their ideas are simplistic, naïve and promote a sad, reductionistic and distorted view of male sexuality and masculinity.
+NoFap (that name is now trademarked) is an online group of men who promote abstinence from masturbation to porn.
+Reportedly, the group initially started as a joke, and a challenge to not masturbate.
+They have become a vocal, committed, and zealous group, whose strident cries and hyperbolic language get quite a bit of media attention.
+I’m not in opposition to them, but I do think their ideas are simplistic, and naïve, and promote a sad, reductionist, and distorted view of male sexuality and masculinity.

 There’s nothing new about most of what they are saying.
 In the 18th century, a Swiss physician named Tissot promoted the idea that masturbation was a medical illness, which weakened the male spirit and created immorality and ill health.
-American physicians carried this idea for a long time, including Benjamin Rush, who believed that masturbation created blindness, and Kellog, who invented corn flakes as part of an anti-masturbation campaign.
-The anecdotal problems these physicians were seeing were the untreated effects of STD’s such as syphilis and gonorrhea.
-The past hundred years of advance in sexual medicine tells us that masturbation is very, very healthy — people who masturbate more, on average, have healthier relationships, live longer, know more about their own bodies and have better sex lives.
+American physicians carried this idea for a long time, including Benjamin Rush, who believed that masturbation created blindness, and W.K.
+Kellogg, who invented corn flakes as part of an anti-masturbation campaign.
+The anecdotal problems these physicians were seeing were the untreated effects of STDs such as syphilis and gonorrhea.
+The past century of advances in sexual medicine tells us that masturbation is very healthy — people who masturbate more, on average, have healthier relationships, live longer, know more about their own bodies, and have better sex lives.

 That’s the dangerous part.
-Bad data, lack of knowledge and the intrusion of moral values is what led to people like Kellog arguing for surgeries such as clitorectomies, and use of physical restraints, to prevent masturbation.
-These same types of morally-driven arguments led to homosexuality being a disease, and sexual women called nymphomaniacs.
+Bad data, lack of knowledge and the intrusion of moral values is what led to people like Kellogg arguing for surgeries such as clitorectomies, and for the use of physical restraints to prevent masturbation.
+These same types of morally-driven arguments led to homosexuality being called a disease, and sexual women being labeled nymphomaniacs.

-Scientific evidence looking at this question continues to build in the opposite direction, indicating that the effects of high levels of porn use are most likely to be tied to increased libido, not to porn use.
+Scientific evidence looking at this question continues to build in the opposite direction, indicating that the effects of high levels of porn use are most likely to be tied to increased libido, not to more porn use.
 Porn use is most often an effect of libido.
 High levels of porn use and masturbation lead most often to delayed ejaculation, not erectile difficulty.
-There’s currently no evidence that suggests we should be blaming ED on porn—we already have plenty of other things to use to explain it.
+There’s currently no evidence that suggests we should be blaming E.D. on porn; we already have plenty of other things to use to explain it.

-Unfortunately, the NoFap community seems filled with people who believe that the strength of their beliefs are equivalent to scientific evidence, and they fail to acknowledge the subjective weakness of their reliance on anecdotes.
-Some of their leading voices appear to be people who have replaced a past obsession for porn, with an obsession for fighting against the dangers of porn.
+Unfortunately, the NoFap community seems filled with people who believe that the strength of their beliefs is equivalent to scientific evidence, and they fail to acknowledge the subjective weakness of their reliance on anecdotes.
+Some of their leading voices appear to be people who have replaced a past obsession with porn with an obsession for fighting against the dangers of porn.
 I think porn is rarely the issue, and that they, like all of us, need to spend more time looking at themselves.
-Porn is never, ever a cause of problems, and when there are problems, porn is a symptom.
+Porn is never a cause of problems, and when there are problems, porn use is a symptom.
 Diagnosing porn addiction is like telling a person with a cold that they have a sneezing disorder.

 The NoFap strategies might have some positive benefits for people, but only incidentally.
-The brain doesn’t need to “reboot” the way they argue, though taking a period of time away from any repetitive behavior may help a person to become more mindful, more aware, of the impact of these behaviors.
-These guys reporting that they are able to "get laid" when they stop using porn has little to do with the porn, and everything to do with the fact that they are making conscious choices about their lives, their sexuality, their relationships and their needs.
+The brain doesn’t need to “reboot” the way they argue, though taking a period of time away from any repetitive behavior may help a person become more mindful and more aware of the impact of these behaviors.
+These guys reporting that they are able to "get laid" when they stop using porn has little to do with the porn, and everything to do with the fact that they are making conscious choices about their lives, their sexuality, their relationships, and their needs.
 I encourage that, for all people.
-As a man, and a therapist, I just wish it didn’t come along so loaded with these messages that men are inherently weak, their brains subject to being warped by porn, and that the quality of a man’s sexuality is measured by the strength of his erection.
+As a man, and a therapist, I just wish it didn’t come along so loaded with these false messages that men are inherently weak, that their brains subject to being warped by porn, and that the quality of their sexuality is measured only by the strength of their erections.